Eylon12345/Artificial-Aging/README.md

-# Evolutionary Implications of Multi-Scale Intelligence
+# Multi-Scale Evolutionary Development and Cognition
 ## Overview
 A python implementation for cognitive evolution related to the _Technological Approach to Mind Everywhere_ (TAME) [^1] and _Darwin's Agential Material_ frameworks [^2], covering the following references: